neuropoly/slicer-manual-annotation/SlicerCART/documentation/installation.md

    -> Modules -> Additional module paths`.
 See image example below:
 ![](images/module_filepath.png)

 (N.B.
-1- You must have the file: if it is the folder path, then the module will not work; 2- in the Additional modul path section, you will see the module folder path and not the SlicerCART.py file path: this is a
-Slicer thing, and should not affect working property of the module if it was the file that you copied).
+1- You must drag the file SlicerCART.py in the additionnal module path section: if you drag the folder path (SlicerCART folder), then the module will not work; 2- in the Additional modul path section, you will see the module folder path and not the SlicerCART.py file path: this is a Slicer thing, and should not affect working property of the module if it was the file that you copied).